 The most typical option is for the insurance company to exclude the ‘pre-existing condition' from the cover.
 This means they will not cover the cost of treatment for the condition or any related conditions.

-A second option is that the medical insurance expat company may place a loading on the plan.
+A second option is that the insurance company may place a loading on the plan.
 Your annual premium will rise but the insurance company will agree to cover the costs of treatment for the 'pre-existing condition'.
 This practice is less common; however our consultants are happy to source an overseas health insurance company that will allow you to cover a 'pre-existing condition' in this manner.

 When applying for a group policy it may be possible to arrange a plan that covers all members of the group for all ‘pre-existing conditions'.
 This option is generally only available to large groups but can be arranged if this is important to your group.